metalivedev/dotclouddocs/public/0.9/firststeps/quickstart.rst

 Prerequisites
 -------------

-This guide assumes you have already `signed up <http://www.dotcloud.com/accounts/register>`_ and :doc:`installed the CLI <install>`.
+This guide assumes you have already `signed up
+<http://www.dotcloud.com/accounts/register>`_ , added your credit card
+information, and :doc:`installed the CLI <install>`.
 This example will require approximately 10 minutes to complete.

 A Simple Example